wooorm/is-decimal/readme.md

 [![Downloads][downloads-badge]][downloads]
 [![Size][size-badge]][size]

-Check if a character is a decimal.
+Check if a character is decimal.

 ## Contents